Struggling to find your motivation to sell?

 It’s not about your quota.
 It’s not about some number that someone gives you.

 It’s about knowing what you need to sell in order to achieve those personal goals.
 Everything that you’re doing is getting you closer to that personal goal, so make those personal goals really powerful and really relevant.
+The more you want to achieve your goals, the more magnetic your sales motivation will be, the more sales you’ll close.
+It’s a beautiful cycle that just keeps getting better.

 Sales Motivation Tip #3: Break down the activities on a daily basis.